Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_http.md

 ## Notes on terminology

 The notes on terminology are longer in this tutorial than in previous ones.
 You don’t need to memorize the details, but reading through them will help clarify how eXist-db is able to run queries in response to browser requests.
-We will return to HTTP and REST in more detail toward the end of the Institute, when we discuss *APIs* (application program interfaces).
+We will return to HTTP in more detail toward the end of the Institute, when we discuss *APIs* (application program interfaces).

 ### Stored procedure